cats-oss/Chausie/README.md

 ### CocoaPods

-Gemini is available through [CocoaPods](http://cocoapods.org).
+Chausie is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "Chausie"